 The purpose of a garage is to park your vehicle and store some lawn equipment.
 However, a recent survey conducted by the National Association of Professional Organizers concluded that half of the homeowners in the study claim the garage as the most unorganized area of a home.
 Over half of Americans can’t even park their vehicles in their garage.
-Spring cleaning is the perfect time to declutter your garage; this spring-cleaning guide will give you ways for organizing your garage and optimizing the space.
+Spring cleaning is the perfect time to declutter your garage; this garage spring cleaning checklist will help you with garage organization, garage tool setup, and other things to help you optimize the space.

 The first step when organizing any space is to start with a plan.
-The purpose of the plan, in this case, is to declutter the garage and make it available for its intended purpose.
+The purpose of the plan is to declutter the garage and make it available for its intended purpose.
 Depending on the number of items in your garage that will be tossed you may consider renting a junk removal truck or container.
-You also need to have get a storage unit for things that you plan on keeping and items you will donate or sell.
-Part of your plan is to create an organizational system for the items you plan on keeping.
+You also need to have a storage unit for things that you plan on keeping and items you will donate or sell.
+Part of your plan is to create an organizational system for the items you plan on keeping — where is your garage tool setup going to live?
 In the same way that you create a spring-cleaning checklist, you should have a checklist for organizing your garage.

 The next thing you will need to do is break your plan down into phases and schedule time to complete each phase.
 Decluttering and organizing your garage shouldn’t take you more than a weekend to complete.
 Don’t stress yourself out if it does take you longer than a weekend.
 The important thing is to pace yourself.
 Ask friends and family members to help you and assign specific tasks for them to do.

 This will be the most time-consuming phase of organizing your garage.
-During the decluttering phase, you need to go through everything in the garage, placing items in its appropriate containers.
-If you don’t have access to storage containers, you can always separate your items on the sidewalk, lawn or walkway away from the garage door.
+During the decluttering phase, you need to go through everything in the garage, placing items in their appropriate containers.
+If you don’t have access to storage containers, you can always separate your items on the sidewalk, lawn, or walkway away from the garage door.

 If you have items that you haven’t used in a while put that in one pile, bicycles, lawn equipment, and tools should go into another pile and then miscellaneous items such as holiday decorations, in another pile.
 Now that you have separate piles it will be easier to categorize based on keep, donate, toss or sell.